 From your business dashboard, you can click on 'Add Employee' text or the 'Add Employee' button as shown below.
 This will initiate the simple 4 step Employee Wizard process.

 The following fields in Personal Details must be completed in order to progress to the next screen:

 - Date of Birth

 - Residential Town/City, Postcode

 - When entering an address, auto-complete suggestions may be presented.
 To pre-fill an address, click on a suggestion.
-This will also autocomplete the Residential Suburb field.
+This will also auto complete the Residential Suburb field.
 If the suggestions are not adequate or the employee lives overseas you will need to tick the checkbox Enter Residential Address Manually.
 This will open additional fields and all fields (other than Residential Address Line 2) must be completed.
 Also note that, outside of Country, all other fields are free text so there will be no validation done to ensure the address is correct.

 - If the employee's postal address is different to their residential address, untick the Postal Address is the same as Residential Address checkbox.
 Additional fields will appear where you can enter the postal address details.